These 18 Children’s Books Will Help You Talk About Depression

-Discussing mental health topics with your kids can feel intimidating.
-Honestly, plenty of adults are challenged by the topic, so explaining a concept like depression in kid-friendly terms can be difficult.
+Discussing mental health topics with your kids can feel so intimidating.
+Honestly, plenty of adults are challenged by the topic, so explaining something like depression in kid-friendly terms can be pretty difficult.
 Thankfully, there are plenty of children’s books about depression to make the conversation easier, and many child psychologists recommend using books as a way to start a mental health dialogue with your kids early.

 When to discuss mental health issues with children

 In general, it’s never too early to start the discussion about mental health with your kids.
 “Parents can discuss mental health information with their kids at any age, but the way we explain and teach about it will vary by age,” Dr. Amy Nasamran, licensed child psychologist and founder of Atlas Psychology, tells Romper.
 “It's important to explain things in age-appropriate language and consider where kids are at in their own emotional learning.”

 For instance, children who are preschool-aged will understand emotions in broad strokes (happy, sad, or afraid), while elementary-aged children can start to understand more nuanced feelings such as anxiety or depression, Nasamran says.
 Beginning the dialogue about mental health early on can impact your child positively, experts agree.
 “It is never too young to start teaching children coping skills.
 Starting them young, in this regard, can be preventative in terms of decreasing the risk for the development of certain mental health challenges, including symptoms of depression and anxiety,” says Dr. Toya Robertson-Moore, associate medical director with Pathlight Mood and Anxiety Center.

 How books can help